mcroteau/parakeet/docs/index.md

-# Parakeet is a small security framework that allows for quick securing of J2ee applications.
+# Parakeet is a small Open Source security plugin that allows for quick securing of J2ee applications.

 ### Installation